-- The Board will be quorate if 25% of designated members (i.e. 2) are in attendance. - Prior to appointment to the Board all members will be required to sign up to the Board's Code of Conduct and Conflicts of Interest Policy.
-As a body representing the public interest the Code of Conduct and Conflicts of Interest Policy of members of the Local Pension Board will be aligned to those applicable to Members of the Pension Committee and is available on the Councils Website. - The Board will meet as a minimum twice a year.
+- The Board will be quorate if 25% of designated members (i.e. 2) are in attendance, with at least one member representing employers and at least one member representing scheme members. - Prior to appointment to the Board all members will be required to sign up to the Board's Code of Conduct and Conflicts of Interest Policy.
+As a body representing the public interest the Code of Conduct and Conflicts of Interest Policy of members of the Local Pension Board will be aligned to those applicable to Members of the Pensions Committee and is available on the Council's Website (see 2.7). - The Board will meet as a minimum twice a year.
 Meetings will be held during normal working hours and will predominantly be held within County boundaries. - Where required, a minimum of 2 Board members (one from the Fund member representatives and one from the Fund employer representatives) or the Administering Authority can request a special meeting be convened.
 Notice of ten working days must be given. - Creation of Working Parties / Sub Groups as a non-decision-making body the Board have no authority to establish Working Parties / Sub Groups. - Voting rights Each member shall have an equal vote and, should it be required, the Chair will have the casting vote.